OpenTreeOfLife/germinator/doc/ot-synthesis-v10.4.md

 * one new tree collection: [aves](https://tree.opentreeoflife.org/curator/collections/josephwb/aves)
 * 173 new input trees.
 * based on OTT 3.1 instead of OTT 3.0
+* extinct tips in phylogenetic inputs are no longer pruned

 ### Changes in output